|File Status||File Handler Configuration|

 Three sharing modes are available:

-For a full table showing the results when an OPEN is attempted in the various sharing modes, see the table Opening available shared files that are currently open by another file connector in the section The OPEN Statement in the chapter Procedure Division - MERGE - OPEN in your Language Reference.
+For a full table showing the results when an open is attempted in the various sharing modes, see the table Opening available shared files that are currently open by another file connector in the Language Reference under the chapter Procedure Division - MERGE - OPEN.